 NAPLAN tests skills in literacy and numeracy that are developed through all subject areas in the curriculum across time.
-These tests occur mid Term 2 of each year (3, 5).
+These tests occur late in Term 1 of each year (3, 5).

 ICAS tests are offered and run during school time throughout the year at dates designated by the University of New South Wales (UNSW).